 Joe Jonas & Sophie Turner Engaged: See Her Stunning Diamond Ring & Announcement

 Sansa Stark may have a horrible track record with love, but her alter ego Sophie Turner just sealed the deal with the man of her dreams!
 Joe Jonas popped the question to the ‘Game of Thrones’ star, who happily showed off her gorgeous rock today.
+Click here to see the stunning ring.

 Sophie Turner, 21, and Joe Jonas, 28, are getting hitched!
 The Game of Thrones star and “Cake By The Ocean” singer have been dating for a while now and appear to be deeply in love.
 But that didn’t keep us from practically falling over when Sophie announced today, Oct.
 15, that she had, in fact, “said yes,” to her beau’s proposal.
 Both Joe and Sophie posted a pic of her wearing a pear-shaped diamond engagement ring and matching eternity band to their respective Instagram accounts, clearly thrilled to show off their big news.
 Seeing her hand placed over his while wearing that beautiful rock we can only thinking of two things: 1) how happy we are for them and 2) Joe has excellent taste in jewelry.